Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 The work involves obtaining data on NO2, Google mobility data, and population data, and merging them on their primary keys, which consist of the date, county name, and state name.
 The collected data is then preprocessed.
 Data cleaning, outlier handling, and missing values are addressed.
 Then, counties with populations greater than 500,000 are filtered for further visualization.
 Based on the visualization, data from mid-March to mid-April is observed to experience the same decline in NO2 levels as was seen in the same period in 2020.
 Therefore, a linear model is built to compare the data for the same period in 2020, 2021, and 2022.
 A random forest model is also used on the data to ensure that our results from the linear model are reliable.
 Additionally, k-fold cross-validation is employed to ensure that the linear model is not overfitting.

 <a name="dg"></a>
-# 3 Data Gathering and Prepration
+# 3 Data Gathering and Preparation
-Data Sources: Google Mobility data from google website, NO2 emission from EPA website along with the population information Independent Variables: Google Mobility data metrics and the day of the week.
+Data Sources: Google Mobility data from the Google website, NO2 emission from the EPA website along with the population information
+Independent Variables: Google Mobility data metrics and the day of the week.
 Response Variable: NO2 levels.

 <a name="ld"></a>
-# 3.1.1 Importing Datasets
+# 3.1.1 Importing Libreries

 **Libraries:**
 In This project different libraries are being used.
 Some packages that are use in the preprocessing step is imported here: